 As organizations seek to work with millennials, it is increasingly important for them to determine clear strategies for leveraging both in-kind and monetary contributions through social media outreach, peer networking events, e-newsletters and face-to-face engagement.

 By developing programming that integrates millennials into the mission of the organization while also providing leadership opportunities, nonprofits offer millennials the opportunity to gain a holistic perspective of organizational operations, including development strategies, programming and governance procedures.
-If done with intention, these engagements can translate to meaningful, long-term involvement—to the benefit of both nonprofit and their millennial donors.
+If done with intention, these engagements can translate to meaningful, long-term involvement —to the benefit of both nonprofits and their millennial donors.

 In thinking about program and leadership engagement opportunities for millennials, nonprofits should consider tailoring their approach to fit the key motivations of millennials.
-According to the U.S. Trust Philanthropic Solutions team, tips for engagement include:4
+Tips for engagement include:5

 Millennials generally prefer to ease into relationships with organizations before fully committing to a cause, so organizations should consider creating opportunities to pull them into their programming early on in ways that may not require full-fledged commitment.
 The initial engagement—such as volunteering at a specific event or program, participating in a single fundraising initiative, or attending a board recruitment event—should offer millennials the ability to better understand the mission, organizational structure and desired impact of the nonprofit.